Caltech-AMBER/obelisk/docs/source/visualization.md

 - Finally we have all the normal component settings, which we will not go over here.

 The `robot_topic` and `tf_prefix` are mostly useful when you have multiple robots to display.
 By changing these options we can prevent name clashes.

+## Implementing a Custom Robot Visualization
+To implement a custom visualization, you must write code that inherits from `ObeliskVizRobot`.
+The source code for `ObeliskVizRobotDefault` should act as a guide.
+Specific todo items are listed here:

+- Inherit from `ObeliskVizRobot`
+- Implement the `ParseEstimatedStateMessage` function.
+In this function, you must:
+  - Fill in `joint_state_` with the robot's joint state information.
+  - Fill in `base_tf_` with the transform from the fixed frame (normally called "world") to the base link on the robot.
+  - You should support publishing the transform with a specific tf prefix, which you can access through the ROS parameter `tf_prefix`.
+  - You should verify the contents of the message and print helpful warning messages if the message is not correct.